mozolevsky/events-jira-time-logger/README.md

 # events-jira-time-logger
 EJTL (events jira time logger) helps you transfer events from google calendar to the jira and log time in meetings task

-Motivation: to log meetings time from the calendar to the jira every week is kind of time wasting.
+Motivation: to speed up time logging process

 How to set up:
-1. Add a package
+1. bin/log -> choose in cli General actions -> Other -> Initial set up
 2. Add connection with google-calendar
 -- go to `https://developers.google.com/calendar/quickstart/nodejs`
--- go to 'Enable the Google Calendar API' --> Create --> DOWNLOAD CLIENT CONFIGURATION -- put content from downloaded `credentials.json` in directory `security/calendar-credentials.json`
+-- go to 'Enable the Google Calendar API' --> Create --> DOWNLOAD CLIENT CONFIGURATION -- put content from downloaded `credentials.json` in the file `security/calendar-credentials.json`
 3. Fill the jira connection file in `security/jira-credentials.json` with your actual data

 ```